 4 – Is hunger the reason?

-When a baby is hungry, the baby crying sounds will be like quite desperate and unyielding and high pitched to boot.
+When a baby is hungry, the baby crying sounds will be quite desperate, unyielding, and high pitched.

 Some of the other cues might include the time duration between meals.
 For instance, the baby was fed an hour and a half ago or had a bottle a couple of hours earlier.
 In such a case, an infant generally wiggles and gets rather lunatic.

 When you are not sure why your baby is crying, assume that he is hungry and offer him your own milk or the bottle.
 However, Deana Anderson-Tennant, a postpartum doula in Portland, Oregon and a specialist in families with multiples believes that if the baby is fed with a bottle, he might not be ready for more formula milk.
 If the infant has not had at least a couple of hours to digest the formula milk, giving him more may cause him to be fussy and uncomfortable.